Fall 2020 Course Planning

 The Teaching Transformation and Development Academy's goal is to make sure instructors have access to all the tools and strategies needed to design, develop, and implement courses that maintain educational continuity and minimize disruptions to students’ learning experiences by incorporating flexible strategies blending characteristics of “flipped classrooms,” digital technologies, hybrid teaching practices, virtual classrooms, and in-person instruction.

-This webpage provides resources for instructors working this summer on:
+This webpage provides resources for instructors working on:

 - Online Course Development and Revision: providing exceptional online learning experiences that facilitate student engagement and success

 - Preparing Flexible On-Campus, COVID-Resistant Courses: maintaining educational continuity in the midst of the COVID-19 pandemic.